schism-dev/schism/docs/getting-started/typical-workflow.md

 ## 2D model: calibration
 1. Start from simple and then build up complexity.
 Simplest may be a tidal run with a constant Manning’s $n$.
-2. Remember most of the outputs are on a per-core basis and need to be combined using the utility scripts; e.g., for global outputs (schout*.nc), use `combine_output11.f90` to get global netcdf outputs that can be visualized by VisIT; for hotstart, use `combine_hotstart7.f90`.
+2. Remember most outputs are on a per-core basis if you use OLDIO and need to be combined using the utility scripts; e.g., for global outputs (schout*.nc), use `combine_output11.f90` to get global netcdf outputs that can be visualized by VisIT; for hotstart, use `combine_hotstart7.f90`.
 3. Examine surface velocity in animation mode to find potential issues (e.g. blockage of channels)
 4. Negative river flow values for inflow
 5. Check all inputs: ‘junk in, junk out’.
 There are several pre-processing scripts for this purpose.
 Xmgredit5 or SMS is very useful also.